‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 When asked about the message in court, the officer said it was “quite obviously sarcastic”.

-At another point, Cobban described an incident where he had to look after a person who needed hospital treatment after self-harming as an “attention seeking, self-harming f*g”.
+At another point, Cobban described an incident in which he had to look after a person who needed hospital treatment after self-harming as an “attention seeking, self-harming f*g”.

 He denied targeting the gay community with the comment and said his use of the slur was “un-targeted derogatory name calling”.